armory/spinnaker-operator/README.md

 # Watch the install progress, check out the pods being created too!
 $ kubectl -n spinnaker get spinsvc spinnaker -w
 ```

-## What can you do with the Spinnaker Operator?

-- Stop using Halyard commands: just `kubectl apply` your Spinnaker configuration.
-This includes support for local files.
-- Expose Spinnaker to the outside world (via `LoadBalancer`).
-You can still disable that behavior if you prefer to manage ingresses and LBs yourself.
-- Deploy any version of Spinnaker.
-Operator is not tied to a particular version of Spinnaker.
-- Keep secrets separate from your config.
-Store your config in `git` and have an easy Gitops workflow.
-- Validate your configuration before applying it (with webhook validation).
-- Store Spinnaker secrets in Kubernetes secrets.
-- Patch versions, accounts or any setting with `kustomize`.
-- Monitor the health of Spinnaker through `kubectl`.
-- Define Kubernetes accounts in `SpinnakerAccount` objects and store kubeconfig inline, in Kubernetes secrets, in S3, or GCS **[experimental]**.

 See [managing Spinnnaker](doc/managing-spinnaker.md)